ksharonin/feds-benchmarking/.ipynb_checkpoints/README-checkpoint.md

 ## Statement of Need

 * What: The VEDA PEC is an add-on to the NASA MAAP platform designed to accelerate comparison of VEDA data sets with reference datasets
+    * Users should only need to interact with the library with the `BLANK_PEC_Outline.ipynb`; all python scripts are used as abstractions
     * Reference datasets can be a predefined option (i.e. already saved to a URL in MAAP) or can be user uploaded/defined
     * Calculations include: Ratio, Accuracy, Precision, Recall, IOU, F1, and Symmetric Ratio
     * Currently most support exists for the firenrt perimeter collection; seeking community feedback for new datasets